-3309 Risk-Standardized Survival Rate (RSSR) for In-Hospital Cardiac Arrest (American Heart Association): Consensus Not Reached
+3309 Risk-Standardized Survival Rate (RSSR) for In-Hospital Cardiac Arrest (American Heart Association): Withdrawn

-Description: This measure estimates a hospital -level risk standardized survival rate (RSSR) for patients aged 18 years and older who experience an in-hospital cardiac arrest.; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Emergency Department and Services, Inpatient/Hospital; Data Source: Registry Data
+Description: This measure estimates a hospital-level risk standardized survival rate (RSSR) for patients aged 18 years and older who experience an in-hospital cardiac arrest.
+Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Emergency Department and Services, Inpatient/Hospital; Data Source: Registry Data

 This measure is a new outcome measure under consideration for endorsement and is being used in the American Heart Association (AHA) Get With The Guidelines (GWTG)-Resuscitation Professional Certification or Recognition Program.
 The measure estimates a hospital-level risk standardized survival rate (RSSR) for patients aged 18 years and older who experience an in-hospital cardiac arrest.
 The developer outlined several care processes that can be undertaken by the provider to influence patient survival at discharge using the GWTG-Resuscitation Registry data.
 Despite limitations indicated by the data, the Committee agreed that the evidence supported the measure, the existence of a significant performance gap, and feasibility and usability of the measure.
 However, the Committee had several concerns about the measure specifications and the discrepancies found in the testing data provided by the developer.
-Ultimately, the Committee was not able to reach consensus on the reliability of the measure.
-The developer will provide a testing attachment with the corrected testing data during the comment period.
-Commenters are encouraged to provide feedback to the Committee during the public and NQF member comment period.
+Initially, the Committee was not able to reach consensus on the reliability of the measure.
+The developer provided updated testing in preparation for the post-comment call but ultimately, withdrew the measure from consideration.